Wars of the Roses: Defeat of Henry VI by Edward IV

 The return of Henry VI to the throne did not last long.
 Though the Nevilles had been defeated, on the same day of the clash at Barnet, Margaret had managed to land her forces at Weymouth, and augmented her army with recruits from the Welsh Marches.
 Despite the heavy defeat they had suffered at Barnet, survivors from the battle rallied around the Lancastrian queen.
 Edward moved to intercept the Lancastrian army, realising they were attempting to cross the River Severn into Wales.
 Acting upon correspondence sent by Henry VI, Sir Richard Beauchamp, governor of Gloucester, barred the gates to Margaret's troops, preventing the Lancastrians from crossing in time.
 On 4 May 1471, Edward intercepted and engaged Margaret's army at Tewkesbury, defeating it.
 Henry VI and Margaret's only son, Edward of Westminster, was killed by Clarence's men, while the Duke of Somerset and John Courtenay, 15th Earl of Devon, were both killed.

 The royal propagandist of the Historie of the arrivall of Edward IV suggests the royal army was, "though small, well-armed and determined" and that Edward claimed he had returned solely for his duchy of York.
-However, Henry VI could not start raising a force of any numbers until well to the south (of England), in Lord Hastings's estates in the Midlands (about 3,000 men in Nottingham, where he was joined by William Parr and James Harrington, with their personal forces of sixty men-at-arms).
+However, Henry VI could not start raising a force of any numbers until well to the south (of England), in Lord Hastings' estates in the Midlands (about 3,000 men in Nottingham, where he was joined by William Parr and James Harrington, with their personal forces of sixty men-at-arms).
 Whereas, in the north, came "not so many as supposed would have come", reported the Arrivalist.

 Edward IV entered London on 21 May.
 Henry VI died that night, or soon afterwards, perhaps on Edward's orders.
 A contemporary chronicle (favourable to Edward IV) reported Henry's death as caused by "melancholy" after hearing of his son's death.
 It is widely suspected however, that with Henry's only heir dead, Edward had ordered the former king's murder.
 Margaret of Anjou was imprisoned until she was ransomed by Louis XI in 1475 to France, where she would live for the remainder of her life, dying on 25 August 1482.